Salvadoran Air Force: Salvadoran Civil War

 A four-engined Douglas DC-6B provided long-range logistical capability between 1975 and its retirement in 1998.
 It was used on supply flights to and from the United States.
 In December 1984, two AC-47s were delivered to be in service with the other three C-47s in use.
 The civil war ended in mutual exhaustion in 1990 and the Air Force was geared for internal security.
+The air force support demining operations conducted by the Belgian company IDAS after the civil war.